antonyfray/hammers-pain/README.md

  kieron-dyer | 3118
  robert-snodgrass | 22614
  manuel-lanzini | 135853

+# Pipeline
+This project is supported with a pipeline provided by [Gitlab](https://gitlab.com/antonyfray/hammers-pain) which makes use of a specific gitlab-runner.
+The stages of the pipeline, and tests within this repo are all to works in progress.

 # NOTE
 This project is far from finished.
 I am slowly working on it in my spare time, but please appreciate this is not a "released" version,